 - 70 g cocoa powder

 - Using an electric mixer, cream together butter and sugar until light and fluffy.
 Add an egg, vanilla extract and coffee extract, combine together.
-Add flour, cocoa, salt and mix again until the ingredients are just combined.
+In a separate bowl sift together the flour, cocoa powder and salt, and mix to combine.
+Add dry ingredients into the butter mix and fold until the ingredients are combined.

 - Line the baking tray with baking paper.
-Roll balls of dough, a little less than 1 tbsp each, and place on a baking tray leaving 3-4 cm space between each cookie.
-Using your thumb (or a back of measuring spoon or spatula), make an indent into each cookie.
-Once you have used up all of the dough, place cookies in the fridge for at least 40 minutes.
+Roll balls of dough, about 1 tablespoon each, and place on a baking tray leaving 3-4 cm space between each cookie.
+Using your thumb (or a back of measuring teaspoon), make an indent into each cookie.
+Once you have used up all of the dough, place cookies in the fridge for 30- 40 minutes.

-- Heat the oven to 160C (fan assisted) or 180C (for conventional oven).
+- Heat the oven to 180°C (165°C fan).
 Remove cookies from the fridge and place in the middle shelf in the oven.
-Bake for 8 minutes, rotating the baking tray half way through.
-If the indents lost their shape or 'puffed up', use your thumb or the back of the spoon to make the indents again.
-Allow the cookies to cool for about 10 minutes and transfer to a wire racks.
+Bake for 10 minutes, rotating the baking tray half way through.
+If the indents lost their shape, use the back of the spoon to gently press in the middle of each cookie and make the indents again.
+Do this as soon as the cookies are out of the oven and still very warm.
+Allow the cookies to cool for about 10 minutes and transfer to a wire rack.